 Third is if you really just love cutting stuff by hand.
 I might think you’re crazy and it makes my hands ache just thinking about it—but if that’s your thing, go for it!

 All of these reasons are okay!
 I’d rather you not feel guilty for owning a machine that you never use.
 I’d rather you spend your money on something that you will use and that will bring you joy.

-If you’re on the fence about buying a Cricut, I hope reading this post helped.
-If you have any questions about the Cricut Explore and whether or not it would be a good fit for you, please leave them in the comments or email me directly!
+If you’re on the fence, I hope reading this post helped you figure out if buying a Cricut is worth it!
+Make sure to check out my Cricut Comparison post if you’re not sure which one to get.
+And if you have any questions about any of the Cricut machines and whether or not it would be a good fit for you, please leave them in the comments!